 You may want to stay in a cottage by the coast overlooking a rugged headland out towards one of the many islands, or perhaps you prefer the wilderness of the National Parks and the idea of staying in a pet friendly traditional country cottage on the fringe of a mountain range ticks all the boxes.

 All personally inspected and selected by us, our cottages in Scotland may have swimming pools or play facilities fantastic for families with children; others may be cosy and intimate with a log fire crackling in the corner.
 We have plenty of dog friendly cottages, large country farmhouses or luxury manor houses for bigger families and groups with all the space and facilities you need, and easy access cottages so the whole family can make the most of a beautiful holiday in the Highlands.
 We also have a range of eco-friendly cottages in Scotland.

 Our cottages in Scotland cover many spectacular locations.
 Visit the Scottish Highlands for outstanding scenery, a multitude of attractions and warming hospitality.
-You may want to discover the mighty Ben Nevis peak reaching 1,344 m (4,409 ft), the world famous loch Ness and the beautiful Cairngorms National Park.
+You may want to discover the mighty Ben Nevis peak reaching 1,344 m (4,409 ft), the world famous Loch Ness and the beautiful Cairngorms National Park.
 The enchanting Scottish islands offer watersports activities, and outdoor pursuits ranging from mountaineering and hiking, to surfing and sailing.
 But that’s not all, from castle touring in Aberdeenshire to whiskey trails in Speyside you can soak up the amazing culture in style.